 If you feel sudden and severe pelvic pain or if your symptoms are accompanied by fever, nausea or vomiting, an ovarian cyst may have ruptured or twisted an ovary.
 Be sure to seek immediate care in these instances.

-Although it is relatively uncommon, ovarian cysts may lead to ovarian cancer, particular in women who have already gone through menopause.
+Although it is relatively uncommon, ovarian cysts may lead to ovarian cancer, particularly in women who have already gone through menopause.
 If you are experiencing the symptoms of an ovarian cyst and would like to speak with an ovarian cancer specialist, contact Moffitt Cancer Center.
 You can reserve an appointment without a referral by completing a new patient registration form online or by calling 1-888-663-3488.
+Virtual visits may be available, depending on the appointment.